shllshckd/shllshckd.github.io/README.md

 # shllshckd.github.io
 This is one of my first websites.
-Using it to sharpen my skills.
+Using it for practising.